Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-3.md

 It was suggested that I look into the Flutter ``Texture`` widget, as that would give me low-level access to get the update speed I was looking for.

-**EDIT: I ended up just leaving off working on this to work on higher-priority issues and features.**
+I ended up just leaving off working on this to work on higher-priority issues and features.

 ### User support